 The long copy style tells a story.
 It’s like the script for a demo you’d see the “Sham-wow” guy do during a commercial or infomercial.
-Only problem is that you probably won’t have a fast talking guy with bright colors offering an amazing deal.
+The only problem is that you probably won’t have a fast-talking guy with bright colors offering an amazing deal.
 You have to achieve the same goal using only words on a screen.

-With long copy, you have the space and freedom to address nearly every objection and anxiety a visitor will have about you, your company and/or your product.
+With a long copy, you have the space and freedom to address nearly every objection and anxiety a visitor will have about you, your company, and your product.
 You’ll be free to pinpoint various pain points and show explicitly how you can cure those pains.
 You’ll even be able to demonstrate your product in many cases.
 You may even rank higher organically if your copy is keyword-rich and interesting to read.
-We all know that the ever looming SEO is a never ending quest.
+We all know that the ever-looming SEO is a never-ending quest.

 Characteristics of the long-form sales page generally include: